DoroteaKesten/fend-project-memory-game/README.md

 This project is a part of Google Udacity Front-End Developer Nanodegree.

 ## How to play

-Player has to match eight pairs, each one made from two identical cards.
-There is a moves counter, seconds counter and a star rating.
-The goal is to match all the cards as fast and in as few moves as possible.
+There are eight pairs of cards that a player has to match.
+By clicking on a card, it reveals itself.
+A player can only open two cards at the time.
+Opened cards are then evaluated if they match.
+The goal is to find all matching pairs in the shortest time possible and with as few moves as possible.